Hydra Battles and AC Termination: AC-MPO

-Note that if there are no AC symbols, the above definition reduces to the original recursive path order of Dershowitz, nowadays known as the \emph{multiset path order}.
+Note that if there are no AC symbols, the above definition reduces to the original recursive path order of Dershowitz~\cite{D82}, nowadays known as the \emph{multiset path order}.
+Moreover, if AC symbols are minimal in a precedence, AC-RPO with the multiset status reduces to AC-MPO.
 Hence the simplified AC-RPO will be called AC-MPO.